The Rochester Red Wings could open the season next month in a newly renamed ESL Ballpark.

-A long-term naming rights agreement announced Tuesday by the team, ESL Federal Credit Union, and Monroe County Executive Adam Bello awaits signoff from the county Legislature.
+A long-term naming rights agreement was announced Tuesday by the team, ESL Federal Credit Union, and Monroe County Executive Adam Bello, and later endorsed by the Monroe County Legislature.

 The initial agreement is for 10 years, with options to renew every four or five years through 2056.